Domenico Morone

 Domenico Morone (c.
 1442 – 1518) was an Italian painter from Verona, painting in an early Renaissance style.
 Much of his work has not survived, notably his fresco cycles.
 He was considered by Vasari to be second only to Liberale da Verona among artists in his town.
 His son Francesco Morone was also a prominent Veronese painter.
 His pupils included Michele da Verona and Girolamo dai Libri.

-Domenico Morone is known from a few panels, mainly depicting public festivals or tournaments with crowds of small figures.
-One of his masterpieces is the canvas celebrating the Cacciata dei Bonacolsi (1494) (or Expulsion of the Bonacolsi in 1328, scene of Piazza Sordello, Mantua) in the Ducal Palace of Mantua.
-Two small cassone panels depicting the Rape of Sabine women dated to c.1490 and attributed to Morone were bought by the National Gallery, London in 1886 and remain in its collections.
-He was particularly prolific at the church of San Bernardino, Verona, painting a Madonna for the shutters of its organ (acquired with the Edward Solly collection by Berlin State Museums) and producing the frescoes for its chapel of Sant' Antonio, as well as leading the project to fresco its Franciscan library, with several of the central library frescoes painted by Morone himself.
+Among the first Renaissance exponents of the Veronese school of painting, he was born into a family from Morbegno that had settled on the banks of the Adige around 1425.
+He was probably a pupil of Francesco Benaglio, but he was also deeply influenced by other artists of the time, such as Andrea Mantegna and Giovanni Bellini, although little is known about his training and early years of activity.